mozilla/FastBlockShield/docs/TESTPLAN.md

 npm start -- -f Nightly --pref=extensions.fastblock-shield_mozilla_org.test.variationName=TPL0 --pref=shieldStudy.logLevel=all
 ```

+### Websites to test

+You can find a good a assortment of test sites with trackers on the [Tracking Protection Wiki Page](https://wiki.mozilla.org/Security/Tracking_protection#QA).
+These pages were designed to simply and reliably load one or two tracking resources for testing.

-Here is a [page](https://mozilla.github.io/FastBlockShield/) that causes various Javascript Errors when buttons are clicked.
+Here is a [test page](https://mozilla.github.io/FastBlockShield/) that causes various Javascript Errors when buttons are clicked.
 The page also contains a GA tracker, resulting in a telemetry ping.
 The errors should be reported in the telemetry ping.

+Of course there is a large variety of sites on the internet that employ trackers and cause errors.
+This study should generally work the same for all of them, though there may be specific exceptions.
+In general please be aware of the sensitivity of FastBlock to network speed and that sites can also intermittently differ in how they load trackers or throw errors.

 ### Design